ACA Board and Staff

 Gerry Fifer, Law Office of Gerry A. Fifer

-Christine Clark, President, Theodore Front Musical Literature.
+Christine Clark, President emeritus, Theodore Front Musical Literature.

 Vincent J. Novara, Head of Acquisitions, Library of Congress, Music Division